 - Interferon (Intron A, Sylatron).
 In 1995, the FDA approved interferon as an adjuvant (post-surgery) therapy for people whose advanced melanoma tumors were surgically removed.
 The use of interferon in these circumstances may stop the growth and spread of any remaining melanoma cells.
-Interferon is not used as frequently today as it was in the past, because newer and more effective treatments are now available. - Aldesleukin (interleukin-2, Proleukin).
+Interferon is rarely used today, because newer and more effective treatments are now available. - Aldesleukin (interleukin-2, Proleukin).
 Since the late 1990s, aldesleukin has been used as a treatment for advanced melanoma.
 Given intravenously, aldesleukin helps the body's immune system shrink and destroy tumors more effectively.
 As is the case with interferon, aldesleukin is not used as frequently today as a standalone treatment as it was in the past. - Ipilimumab (Yervoy).
 Ipilimumab was approved by the FDA in 2011 for the treatment of advanced melanoma.
 Ipilimumab binds onto CTLA-4, a protein that inhibits immune system cells (called T cells).
 By blocking the action of CTLA-4, ipilimumab is thought to help the immune system destroy melanoma cells.
-Ipilimumab is given intravenously. - Pembrolizumab (Keytruda).
-In 2014, pembrolizumab was approved for the treatment of advanced or unresectable (unable to be removed) melanoma.
-In 2019, the FDA expanded the approval of pembrolizumab to include adjuvant (post-surgery) treatment of melanoma that has lymph node involvement.
+Ipilimumab is given intravenously.

+- Pembrolizumab (Keytruda).
 Given intravenously, pembrolizumab blocks the PD-1 cellular pathway (a pathway that inhibits the body's immune system from working properly).

-- Nivolumab (Opdivo).
-Like pembrolizumab, nivolumab works by blocking the PD-1 pathway and is also given intravenously.
+Pembrolizumab is approved for the treatment of melanoma that is advanced or unresectable (unable to be removed) and for post-surgery treatment of melanoma with or without lymph node involvement. - Nivolumab (Opdivo).
 Nivolumab was approved for the treatment of advanced melanoma in 2014.
-In 2017, the approval was extended for the adjuvant treatment of melanoma that has lymph node involvement. - Talimogene laherparepvec (Imlygic).
-This drug, referred to as TVEC, is injected directly into the melanoma lesions, where it can cause cancer cells to rupture and die.
-As TVEC may also improve the immune system's response to cancer, melanoma lesions that were not injected with the drug also sometimes shrink or disappear.
+In 2017, the approval was extended for the post-surgery treatment of melanoma that has lymph node involvement.
+Like pembrolizumab, nivolumab works by blocking the PD-1 pathway and is given intravenously. - Talimogene laherparepvec (Imlygic).
+This drug, often referred to as TVEC, was approved by the FDA in 2015 for the treatment of advanced stage melanoma.
+TVEC is injected directly into the melanoma lesions, where it can cause the destruction of cancer cells.
+As TVEC may also improve the immune system's response to cancer, melanoma lesions that were not injected with the drug may also shrink or disappear.